Separability and entanglement in classical eigenfunctions as a criterion for Hamiltonian chaos: Discussion

 and this results in a so-called symplectic (time-independent) Schr\"{o}dinger equation \cite{symplectic}.
 The solution to the above eigenvalue problem in phase space is known \cite{symplectic}.
 The eigenvalues of (\ref{harmonic}) are $E_{n}=\hbar\omega(n+1/2)$, and the phase space eigenfunctions are given by

 For $n\geq1$ we can see that the wavefunctions are entangled $\psi_{n}(q,p)\neq f(q)g(p)$.
-However, just as in the classical case, the wavefunctions can be factorized as a product state if we make a transformation to the classical angle-action variables defined by
+However, just as for the classical harmonic oscillator, the wavefunctions can be factorized by a transformation to angle-action variables defined by

 The wavefunctions in terms of $(I,\phi)$ become